RadArcadeKid/ppl-final-proj/README.md

 - Typing `Q` will let you go back and either enter a new Lettuce program, or you can quit entirely.

 Now, once you've entered either a specific expression, you can view more details about it.
-With our example program, if we step to 0, we'll see:

-If we select the `step` option, we'll start at the first (or 0th) expression.
+With our example program, if we select the `step` option, we'll start at the first (or 0th) expression.
 This produces the output:
 ~~~
 --------------------------
 -- Step: 0
 -- Top Level Expression:
         TopLevel(Let(x,ConstNum(20.0),Let(f,FunDef(List(x),Minus(Ident(x),ConstNum(45.0))),FunCall(Ident(f),List(Ident(x))))))

-currN: 0, eB: EmptyExpression

 -- Returned From Break Value:
 	(v = BreakValue(Let(x,ConstNum(20.0),Let(f,FunDef(List(x),Minus(Ident(x),ConstNum(45.0))),FunCall(Ident(f),List(Ident(x))))),EmptyEnvironment,Store(0): { },0,0)):